Ashish-Nalage/100-Days-of-Code---Python/Day-014/README.md

 # Day 14 - Higher or Lower Game

 ## Overview
-The **Higher or Lower Game** asks players to guess which of two Instagram profiles has more followers.
-The game continues until the player makes an incorrect guess, with the score increasing for each correct answer.
+The **Higher or Lower Game** is a fun comparison game where players guess which of two Instagram accounts has more followers.
+The game continues as long as the player guesses correctly, with the score increasing for each correct answer.
+It ends when the player makes an incorrect guess.

-## Key Concepts
+## Key Features
-- **Random Selection**: Using `random.choice()` to pick random accounts from a dataset.
+- **Random Selection**: Uses `random.choice()` to select random Instagram profiles from a dataset.
-- **Functions**:
-  - `account_selector()`: Chooses a random profile.
-  - `compare()`: Checks which profile has more followers based on the player's choice.
-- **Loop for Game Flow**: A `while` loop keeps the game running as long as guesses are correct.
+- **Comparison Logic**: Compares the follower counts of two profiles based on user input ('A' or 'B').
-- **Score Tracking**: The score is updated with each correct guess and displayed to the player.
+- **Score Tracking**: Keeps track of the player's score and displays it after each correct guess.
+- **Terminal Clearing**: Includes a function to clear the terminal screen for a cleaner user experience.

 ## Game Logic
-1. **Select Profiles**: Choose two random Instagram profiles.
+1. **Profile Selection**:
+   - Two random profiles are chosen from the dataset.
+   - If the profiles are the same, a new profile is selected for comparison.
+2. **Display Information**:
-2. **Display Choices**: Show details of "Account A" and "Account B" (name, description, country).
+   - Shows details of "Account A" and "Account B" (name, description, country).
-3. **Player Guess**: The player guesses which account has more followers by typing 'A' or 'B'.
+   - The player guesses which profile has more followers.
+3. **Compare Followers**:
-4. **Comparison**: Check if the player's guess is correct.
+   - The `compare()` function checks if the player's guess is correct by comparing follower counts.
-   - If correct, increase the score and replace the lower profile.
+   - If the guess is correct, the score increases, and the player continues with a new comparison.
-   - If incorrect, end the game and show the final score.
+   - If the guess is incorrect, the game ends, and the final score is shown.
+4. **Clearing Terminal**:
+   - The `clear()` function is used to clear the terminal screen after each round for better readability.

 ## How to Play
 1. Run the script.
 2. Guess which profile has more followers by typing 'A' or 'B'.
-3. Keep guessing correctly to increase your score.
+3. Continue guessing correctly to increase your score.
-4. The game ends when you make an incorrect guess.
+4. The game ends when you make an incorrect guess, and your final score is displayed.

 ## Improvements
-- Add more profiles for variety.
+- **More Profiles**: Add additional data to enhance variety in comparisons.
-- Implement a leaderboard to track high scores.
+- **Leaderboard**: Implement a feature to track and display high scores.
-- Enhance user experience with a GUI version.
+- **GUI Version**: Create a graphical version of the game for a better user experience.